qwerty12/G20Dispatcher/README.md

 | Prime Video    | Logcat message starting with [`KEYCODE_BUTTON_9`](https://developer.android.com/reference/android/view/KeyEvent#KEYCODE_BUTTON_9) |                                                      |
 | Google Play    | Logcat message starting with [`KEYCODE_BUTTON_10`](https://developer.android.com/reference/android/view/KeyEvent#KEYCODE_BUTTON_10) |                                                     |

-The reason why Logcat messages are sent for some buttons is because [tvQuickActions Pro](https://play.google.com/store/apps/details?id=dev.vodik7.tvquickactions) can be used to trigger events upon [certain Logcat messages](https://tvdevinfo.com/tvquickactions/trigger_actions_macros/#triggers).
+Logcat messages are sent for some buttons because [tvQuickActions Pro](https://play.google.com/store/apps/details?id=dev.vodik7.tvquickactions) can be used to trigger events upon seeing [certain Logcat messages](https://tvdevinfo.com/tvquickactions/trigger_actions_macros/#triggers).
 This allows you to use the wealth of functionality provided by tvQuickActions Pro, which extends to far more than just launching programs.

-When adding a Logcat trigger, use the following details:
+Use the following details in tvQA to add a Logcat trigger:

 Tag: `G20D`